psf/pyperf/doc/api.rst

    *metadata* is passed to the :class:`~Run` constructor.

-   *samples*, *warmups* and *processes* are the default number of samples, warmup samples and processes.
+   *values*, *warmups* and *processes* are the default number of values, warmup values and processes.
 These values can be changed with command line options.
 See :ref:`Runner CLI <runner_cli>` for command line options.